shaykin/geomdraw/README.md

 geomdraw
 ========

+The simplest way to draw geometry online.
-Simple drawing geometry in web.
-HTML5 creates SVG or PNG images.
+HTML5 on Web creates SVG or PNG images.